 Bids were received in January 2012 for both force main projects.
 The work was awarded for complete replacement of 5,000 l.f. of 5 acres force main.
 It was upsized from 6” ductile iron pipe to 8” polyvinyl chloride pipe at a cost of approximately $312,000.
 Work was completed during 2012.

 Work was also awarded on replacing approximately 2,400 l.f. of 20” ductile iron pipe force main for the Rich Hill Pump Station with 24” C905 polyvinyl chloride pipe at a cost of approximately $287,480.
-This work has also completed in 2012.
+This work was also completed in 2012.

 In 2013, a number of major maintenance projects were addressed in the system.
 A new comminutor was installed in the Rich Hill Pump Station, improving pumping capabilities by limiting clogging due to debris.
 There was a significant section of the Little Deer Creek interceptor exposed and dislodged by the stream.
 The sections were replaced and concrete encased to prevent future issues.
-A significant section of bank protection was installed along Little Deer Creek on the John Prado property to protect the DCDBA main interceptor in that location.
+A significant section of bank protection was installed along Little Deer Creek on the Prato property to protect the DCDBA main interceptor in that location.

 Scanning and digitizing Authority vital papers and documents continued throughout the year, using in-house employees to permanently store these documents.